AlexPateraki/Web_Application/README.md

 adding the new item(s).
 ● Retrieve all placed orders.
 ● List of the most famous stores in general and per category.
-EMPOWERING WOMEN TO SHAPE THE FUTURE OF EVERYTHING www.joinwelead.org
-Instagram: @joinweleadorg,
-LinkedIn, Twitter, Facebook, Spotify: WE LEAD 4

 Non-functional Requirements